 The Old Trail church of Christ currently meets at 3015 River Road West in the village of Goochland Courthouse, VA 23063, located directly across from the Wells Fargo bank.
 The church moved to this site in early July of 2020 from the historic St. James chapel in Powhatan County, after using that facility for the first fifteen months after the founding of the congregation.

 The church held its first worship service Easter morning April 21, 2019.
-Steve Raab preached the first sermon, titled "Something Old, Something New" which encouraged the listeners to hold fast to old things which are good while letting go of the old which are not good and to gather new good things while rejecting impure newness.
+Steve Raab preached the first sermon, titled "Something Old, Something New" which encouraged the listeners to hold fast to old things which are good, while letting go of the old which are not good, and to gather new good things while rejecting impure newness.

-Worshipers gathered from Powhatan, Goochland, and Henrico counties to share their love of God together.
+Worshipers gathered from Powhatan, Goochland, and Henrico counties to share their love of God and to worship together.
 Fifty-two souls sang, prayed, and glorified God on a beautiful spring morning which inspired awe, appreciation, and acknowledgement of his wonderful creation.
 Nineteen of those present were persons from the surrounding community without affiliation to one of the area churches of Christ.
 They were either invited by friends and family or they learned of the new congregation through one of the various outreach efforts by Old Trail weeks before Easter Sunday.

 Worship leaders for the inaugural service included Ernie Walton, who lead the first prayer, Sammy Marshall, who read John 3:1-15 as a basis for Steve Raab's sermon, BJ Marshall, who guided minds in thoughts before the communion, Steve Novak, who led a closing prayer and Larry Lewis, who led the singing worship.
 The very first song ever sung in an Old Trail worship service was "To God Be the Glory", specifically chosen to acknowledge and proclaim that the Old Trail members recognize and praise God as the founder and sustainer of this little mission.